sunluelectric/smart-home/README.md

 # Project: Smart Home

 This project provides a smart home solution.
-Detailed illustrations to the solution are given below.
-Source codes are given in the corresponding GitHub repository.
+Details are given in the rest of this README document.
+Source codes are given in the GitHub repository.

-The main text of this project focuses on the realization of the project.
-The backgrounds and preliminary knowledges are briefly summarized in Appendix.

 Acknowledgement: This project is jointly developed by Sun Lu and Xing Zhe.